-Improve Energy Efficiency and Environmental Sustainability.
 Transportation plays a key role in achieving energy independence and addressing some of the nation's environmental concerns.
-More than 60 percent of every barrel of oil used in the United States today is used by the transportation sector, and transportation sources accounted for 27 percent of total greenhouse gas emissions in 2013 (Source: EPA).
+In the United States today, more than 60 percent of every barrel of oil is used by the transportation sector, and transportation sources accounted for 26 percent of total U.S. greenhouse gas emissions in 2016 (source: U.S. Environmental Protection Agency website).
 The competitiveness of our economy, the health of our citizens and the strength of our national security depend on reducing our reliance on and consumption of fossil fuels.
 DRCOG supports strategies to reduce fossil fuel use and greenhouse gas emissions by the transportation sector.

-- Expand investment in research and development for alternative fuels, new clean fuel technologies, more efficient vehicles, and new ideas and technologies for transporting people and goods. - Incentivize rapid conversion to more fuel-efficient and lower-emission vehicles or retrofits. - Increase incentives for environmentally-friendly replacement transportation fuels. - Incentivize regions to more closely link land use and transportation infrastructure to reduce transportation energy consumption, increase non-vehicle transportation options and reduce VMT, through techniques including scenario planning and investments in projects that improve accessibility.
+- Expand investment in research and development for alternative fuels, new clean fuel technologies, more efficient vehicles and new ideas and technologies for transporting people and goods. - Incentivize rapid conversion to more fuel-efficient and lower-emission vehicles or retrofits. - Increase incentives for environmentally friendly replacement transportation fuels. - Incentivize regions to more closely link land use and transportation infrastructure to reduce transportation energy consumption, increase non-vehicle transportation options and reduce vehicle miles traveled, through techniques including scenario planning and investments in projects that improve accessibility. - Add public transit projects that enhance mobility, convenience and/or reliability to the exempt project list for Clean Air Act purposes; these types of improvements increase in importance in situations where conformity cannot be attained.